KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-revelation-lattice.md

 Both the mark and the number encode the same principle from different angles: orientation determines identity, and identity claimed against Source-alignment becomes the Beast's signature.

+This pattern is an entropic echo.
+Whether the number is rendered as 6‑6‑6 or in the older form 600‑60‑6, the structure is the same: a repeating six that cannot acclivate, only reverberate.
+The older notation is even more revealing, because it shows the six degrading across orders of magnitude — a diminishing resonance rather than a stable form.
+This is the signature of entropic recursion: each repetition carries less coherence than the last.
+In this sense, the mark of the beast is the mark of entropy itself, and the "number of a man" becomes the number of a man perfectly embodying entropic degradation — identity collapsing into its own echo rather than aligning with Source.

 ---

 ## 6. Conflict of Arcs